-\begin{proof} The structural morphism $S\to\Spec(k)$ factorizes through the affinization $r_{S}$, then it is the composition of morphism of finite type.
-Then, $S$ is of finite type over $k$. \end{proof}

-\begin{proposition} Let $k$ be a field.
-Let $S$ be a semiprojective scheme over $k$.
+\begin{proposition} Let $S$ be a semi-projective scheme over $k$.
 If $X$ is an affine scheme over $S$, then $X$ is quasi-compact and the affinization morphism $r_{X}:X\to X_{\mathrm{aff}}$ is separated and quasi-compact.
 Moreover, if $X$ is of finite type over $S$, then $r_{X}$ is of finite type and $X_{\mathrm{aff}}$ is of finite type. \end{proposition}

-\begin{proof} By \cref{Proposition properties of affinization}, we have that $S$ is noetherian.
+\begin{proof} By \cref{Proposition properties of affinization}, we have that $S$ is of finite type.
 Then, given that $X$ is affine over $S$, we have that $X$ is quasi-compact.
 This implies that $r_{X}$ is quasi-compact.
 Now, we have the canonical morphism $f_{\mathrm{aff}}:X_{\mathrm{aff}}\to S_{\mathrm{aff}}$ that fits into the following commutative diagram

 Thus, given that $r_{S}$, $f_{\mathrm{aff}}$ and $f$ are separated, we have that $r_{X}$ is separated.